logux/core/README.md

    had the same number of milliseconds.

 This format is tricky to keep ID unique on every machine.
-Also this format allows you to get real time , when event was occured.
+Also this format allows you to get real time , when event was occurred.

 ```js
 [1473564435318, 'server', 0]